Roma802/Roma802/README.md

 - **Scalability**: Design and develop backend systems that can scale to handle increased traffic and user loads.

-- **Deployment**: Deploy and manage applications on cloud platforms like AWS, Azure, or Google Cloud.

 ## Skills

 - Proficiency in Python programming language.